chrisoc19/SimonSays/README.md

 - It has been designed with user experience as a priority, not only for a child using it but also for a parent.

 ## User story
-- I am presented with a random series of button presses.
+- I am presented with a random series of button flashes.
-- Each time I input a series of button presses correctly, I see the same series of button presses but with an additional step.
+- Each time I input a series of button presses correctly, I see the same series of button flashes but with an additional step.
 - I hear a sound that corresponds to each button both when the series of button presses plays, and when I personally press a button.
-- If I press the wrong button, I am notified that I have done so, and that series of button presses starts again to remind me of the pattern so I can try again.
+- If I press the wrong button, I am notified that I have done so, and that series of button flashes starts again to remind me of the pattern so I can try again.
-- I can see how many steps are in the current series of button presses.
+- I can see how many steps are in the current series of button flashes.
 - If I want to restart, I can hit the Start button, and the game will return to a single step.
--  I can play in strict mode where if I get a button press wrong, it notifies me that I have done so, and the game restarts at a new random series of button presses.
+-  I can play in strict mode where if I get a button press wrong, it notifies me that I have done so, and the game restarts at a new random series of button flashes.
 -  I can win the game by getting a series of 20 steps correct.
 I am notified of my victory, then the game starts over.

 ## Design choices